mickael-kerjean/filestash-website/_docs/plugin.md

 order: 5
 ---

 If you find yourself needing something that's not available by default, plugins is the butter of customisation.
-Concretly, a plugin is a `.so` files that can be drop in the `data/plugins/` directory.
+Concretely, a plugin is a `.so` files that can be drop in the `data/plugins/` directory.

 ## The image plugin